-The importance of play in early childhood promotes children to explore and develop cognitive & physical skills that will become useful later in life.
+The importance of play in childhood promotes children to explore and develop cognitive & physical skills that will become useful later in life.

-As parents, we want our children to not only succeed in life but to thrive at their fullest potential as well.
+As parents, we want our children to not only succeed in life but thrive at their fullest potential as well.

 As hard as we try to give them the tools they need for a successful upbringing, sometimes the most important thing we can give them is the time to play and use their imagination.

-From apps to books and everything in between, there is nothing more educational than learning through “doing” which is what happens when children play.
+From apps to books and everything in between, there is nothing more educational than learning through “doing,” which is what happens when children play.